Three Hot Neighborhoods in Redwood City

-Demand for housing in Redwood City has been growing over the past few years and we don't think that demand is going anywhere anytime soon.
-Redwood City is right in the heart of Silicon Valley and is still an affordable place to buy a home.
+Demand for single family homes in Redwood City has been growing over the years and we don't think it’s going anywhere anytime soon.
+Redwood City is right in the heart of Silicon Valley and is still, comparatively, an affordable place to buy a home.
 So whether you're thinking of moving down to the Peninsula to start a family or just want to live in a city that's close to work, Redwood City might be the spot for you.

 Location & Commute